River Parrett and Langport

 5 All Saints, Langport has a bold west tower and the largest collection of medieval stained glass in Somerset.

 2 (GR425 263) Go R across Huish Bridge over the R Parrett.
-Ignore the first footpath on the L but just over another bridge take the second at a Bristol gate with the Parrett Trail(1) waymark.
-After 40m just beyond the end of the barbed wire fence, go diagonally R on a faint path passing beneath power lines aiming for the far corner to reach a Bristol gate.
-Go L and follow track through wooded area to reach Bristol gate into an open field.
-Go ahead 400m with hedge on R to two Bristol gates across rhyne then to another Bristol gate [0.9Km]
+Ignore the first footpath on the L but after 70m, just over another bridge go L at a Bristol gate with the Parrett Trail(1) waymark.
+After 40m just beyond end of barbed wire fence, go diagonally R 200m on faint path passing beneath power lines aiming to far corner to reach a Bristol gate.
+Go L and follow track 100m through wooded area to reach Bristol gate into an open field.
+Go ahead 400m with hedge on R to two Bristol gates across rhyne then 50m to another Bristol gate [0.9Km]

-3 (GR418 257) Here go across the line of the disused railway and cross stile bearing slightly L to locate a metal gate and waymarked stile to the L of two big metal pipes.
+3 (GR418 257) Here go across the line of the disused railway and cross stile bearing 45 degrees L 200m to locate a metal gate and waymarked stile to the L of two big metal pipes.
 Continue in the same direction 500m to the far corner.
-Cross a double stile and sleeper bridge then continue in same direction to large gap at the R end of the hedge ahead.
-50m ahead go through a gate and bridge on the R and cross field on clear path aiming for L of the hedge ahead.
-Go through Bristol gate into enclosed path which bears L to reach a road [1.4Km].
+Cross a double stile and sleeper bridge then continue 200m in same direction to large gap at the R end of the hedge ahead.
+50m ahead go through a gate and bridge on the R and cross field 250m on clear path aiming for L of hedge ahead.
+Go through Bristol gate into enclosed path bearing L to reach road [1.4Km].

 4 (GR410 248) Go ahead along road for 1.7 Km to reach Westover bridge.
-Go ahead for 300m past the Muchelney sign and take the footpath on R by the Muchelney Abbey(2) signboard.
-Pass the abbey to reach a gate and continue with railings on the R, to a Bristol gate, then another Bristol gate, then in the same direction with fence on L to the stile directly across field to reach a road [2.4Km]
+Go ahead 300m past the Muchelney sign and take the footpath on R by the Muchelney Abbey(2) signboard.
+Pass the abbey to reach a gate and continue with railings on the R 60m to a Bristol gate, then 30m to another Bristol gate, then 200m in the same direction with (remains of) fence on L to the stile directly across field to reach a road [2.4Km]

 5 (GR430 246) Turn L and follow the road past the other side of the abbey to reach a grass triangle overlooked by church and Priest’s House(3).
 Continue L (SP Drayton) and follow road back to Westover bridge [1.0Km]

-6 (GR425 248) Cross the bridge and turn R (Parrett Trail sign) walking along the raised bank with the river Parrett on the R. Follow the river for 1.6 Km crossing several Bristol gates, to reach a crossing track.
-Here turn R across Huish bridge.
+6 (GR425 248) Cross the bridge and turn R through gate walking along the raised bank with the river Parrett on the R. Follow the river bank for 1.6 Km crossing several Bristol gates, to reach the end of Huish Bridge and turn R across the bridge.
 At the small car parking area, go straight ahead along a narrow lane for 270m almost to road junction [1.9Km]

 FOR A SHORTER WALK Distance 2.2 Km/ 1.4 miles